axibase/atsd-use-cases/tutorials/allocating-resources/README.md

 ## CPU

 Each container is assigned a share of CPU.
 By default, this is set to `1024`.
 By itself `1024` CPU share does not mean anything.
 When only a single container is running, the container uses all the available CPU resources.
-However, if you launch another container and they both have `1024` CPU share defined, then each container will claim at least 50% of CPU resources.
+However, if you launch another container and they both have `1024` CPU share defined, then each container claims at least 50% of CPU resources.

 CPU share is set using the `-c` or `--cpu-shares` flag when launching a container: